New consumer agency reassures banks on disclosure

-WASHINGTON (Reuters) - The new consumer agency on Monday added protections to privileged information banks turn over to the regulator, in a proposed rule that addressed bank executives’ fears about disclosure.
+WASHINGTON, March 12 (Reuters) - The new U.S. consumer agency on Monday added protections to privileged information banks turn over to the regulator, in a proposed rule that addressed bank executives’ fears about disclosure.

 The new rule will ensure that sensitive documents such as legal memos submitted to the Consumer Financial Protection Bureau for regulatory or supervisory reasons cannot be subpoenaed by consumer groups or others looking to sue those firms.